hashicorp/terraform-aws-consul-enterprise-hvd/README.md

 ## Usage

-Additional documentation for customization and usage can be found in teh `./docs` folder.
+Additional documentation for customization and usage can be found in the `./docs` folder.

 ```bash
 ./docs